hynekral/English-for-designers/09-summary-details/thesis-summary-details.md

 In my opinion, John/*Honza*, who selflessly helps both at home and in the world, perfectly corresponds to the philosophy of a non-profit organization.

+## New logo

+With the new name I was thinking about a creation of a logo in the form of a mascot - Long John.
+The obstacle I encountered, was an excessive connection with the fairy-tale John.
+The mascot was too descriptive, infantile or not appropriate to the subject's idea.

+So I was looking for a simpler variant that would not overshadow the idea of the subject, but at the same time would express the idea of the Czech *Honza*.
+Another requirement was to create a logo that will be variable, playful and unmistakably assignable to the subject.

+In the end, after a long sketching process, I decided to use a typographic variant of the logo.
+The logo consists of the inscription *Dlouhej Honza*, in which the mascot is already included.
+The mascot is based on the letter H, which represents his body.
+By stretching the stems of the letter downwards, the legs are created, which give to *Dlouhej Honza* his characteristic height / length.
+The head is formed by the letter o.
+Both letters remain in the original ratio.

+The logo works in a minimum size of 15 mm that its legibility is not lost.

 ![New logo.](./img-thesis/logo-final.png)

 `New logo.`

 ## The communication language

+During the creation of the visual communication concept, I tried to achieve a comprehensive output.
+Therefore, the language of communication follows the visual side of the work and vice versa.

+The starting point of the communication language was the name *Dlouhej Honza*/Long John itself.
+The word *long* is constantly repeated in the communication, and in combination with the name, it strengthens the awareness of the subject's existence.
+Whatever the form of the communication is, it is characterized by one distinctive sentence that contains the word *long*.
+The sentence attracts the attention of the observer.
+Except that there is also more detailed explanation, for example the name of the upcoming event that will take place at the center.

 ![The communication language - posters.](./img-thesis/plakaty.jpg)